kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-16-manchester-united-are-already-playing-in-a-4-3-3.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2025/12/15/Image-15Dec2025_16:38:09.png"
 ---

 When Manchester United have the ball, they are aligned on the diagonal in a 4-3-3.
 You wouldn’t call Amad Diallo a wing-back, you would say he is playing right wing.
-It is an attack that challenges the way we look at formations traditionally.
+This is another team that challenges the way we traditionally look at formations.

 <!---more--->